owncloud-archive/documentation/developer_manual/core/integration-tests.rst

 - Composer
 - MySQL

-If you are using an earlier version, remember to:

-1. Run ``make`` as your webserver's user in the root directory of the project.
+After cloning core, run ``make`` as your webserver's user in the root directory of the project.
-2. Run ``git submodule update --init --recursive``.
-This retrieves the repository's sub-modules before installing the server.

 ..
 NOTE:
    Having a clean database is a also good idea.